-In 2022, we continued to maintain stock ownership guidelines that applied to the NEOs.
+In 2023, we continued to maintain stock ownership guidelines that applied to the NEOs.
 Our stock ownership guidelines encourage the retention of stock acquired through our LTIP awards.
 No shares may be sold by participants until their applicable ownership guidelines are satisfied, subject to a hardship exception administered by the MD&C Committee.
 Effective January 1, 2023, the stock ownership guidelines were amended to exclude unvested performance shares from being counted towards ownership compliance.

-The stock ownership guidelines are established as a multiple of each NEO's base salary and were benchmarked against the stock ownership guidelines for similarly situated executives at Compensation Peer Group companies.
+The stock ownership guidelines are established as a multiple of each NEO's base salary and were benchmarked against the stock ownership guidelines for similarly situated executives at Peer Group companies.
 They were also based on the Board's determination of appropriate share ownership levels based on our compensation system.
 Under the guidelines, each NEO is encouraged to own a specific amount of our common stock and is restricted from selling shares until the guideline has been satisfied.
-The share ownership levels, based on fair market value as measured periodically, for each NEO for 2022 were as follows:
+The share ownership levels, based on fair market value as measured periodically, for each NEO for 2023 were as follows:

 Name Level

 F. Nicholas Grasberger III 6x

+Tom G. Vadaketh 3x

 Peter F. Minan (1) None

-Anshooman Aga (2) 3x

 Russell C. Hochman 3x

-A. Russell Mitchell 2 x
+Jeffrey A. Beswick 3x

 Jennifer O. Kozak 3x

-David Stanton (2) 3x

-Wendy A. Livingston (2) 3x
+A. Russell Mitchell (2) 2x

-(1) In connection with his employment as Interim Senior Vice President and CFO, Mr. Minan is not subject to any share ownership requirement.

-(2) Mr. Aga, Mr. Stanton, and Ms. Livingston are no longer employed with the Company.
+- In connection with his prior employment as Interim Senior Vice President and CFO, Mr. Minan is not subject to any share ownership requirement. - Mr. Mitchell is no longer employed with the Company.

 Our NEOs have five years from the date they are first granted LTIP awards to comply with the guidelines.
 If a NEO is promoted into a position with greater ownership requirements, that individual has five additional years to comply with the new guideline.
 All common stock held by the NEOs, whether acquired because of an LTIP award or otherwise, is included in determining whether they have achieved the applicable ownership guideline.
 Unvested stock options and unvested SARs are not included in calculating whether the guidelines have been met.
-Failure to meet the guidelines within the applicable five- year period will result in a review by the MD&C Committee to determine the cause of such failure and to develop an appropriate corrective action plan.
+Failure to meet the guidelines within the applicable five-year period, will result in a review by the MD&C Committee to determine the cause of such failure and to develop an appropriate corrective action plan.

 Mr. Grasberger and Mr. Hochman previously met their ownership guidelines.
-Mr. Minan is not subject to any ownership guidelines since he is not eligible to participate in the company's LTIP Program.
-As of December 31, 2022, Mr. Mitchell and Ms. Kozak are within the five-year phase-in period for meeting their ownership guidelines and continue to accumulate shares.
-Mr. Aga, Mr. Stanton, and Ms. Livingston are no longer employed with the Company, and thus are not subject to any ownership guidelines.
+Mr. Minan is not subject to any ownership guidelines since he is not eligible to participate in the Company's LTIP Program.
+As of December 31, 2023, Mr. Vadaketh met his ownership guidelines while Mr. Beswick and Ms. Kozak are within the five-year phase-in period for meeting their ownership guidelines and continue to accumulate shares.
+Mr. Mitchell is no longer employed with the Company, and thus is not subject to any ownership guidelines.